SHAD0WSLA3YR/IdeaScape---Infinite-Canvas/README.md

-  # Infinite Canvas Web App
+  🚀 Built for Make-a-thon: Canvas Infinite Workspace

+  Not just a whiteboard — an AI-powered canvas where ideas, images, links & videos connect, organize, and come alive.

+  ⚡ Summarize. 🌐 Suggest. 🎨 Auto-layout.

+  Your brain, visualized.

-  This is a code bundle for Infinite Canvas Web App.
-The original project is available at https://www.figma.com/design/tH08U5z8U3fADIhorLAvGm/Infinite-Canvas-Web-App.
+  The original project is available at [IdeaScape](https://clover-amount-02442961.figma.site/)

   ## Running the code